MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: trade, partial deliveries, customer sales order, shipping advice, partial shipments, ms.search.form: 42, 48, 9305
+ms.search.keywords: 'trade, partial deliveries, customer sales order, shipping advice, partial shipments,' ms.search.form: '42, 48, 9305'
 ms.date: 09/02/2022
 ms.author: edupont
-ms.openlocfilehash: 7d3363557e469344c1648c52b08393efc0f2dc69
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9535843"
 ---
-# <a name="sell-products-with-a-customer-sales-order"></a>Sell Products with a Customer Sales Order
+# Sell Products with a Customer Sales Order

 This article provides guidance on when you should use a customer sales order in addition to an invoice.
 If your sales process requires you to only ship part of an order, perhaps because the full quantity is not available right away, you must process that sale by making a sales order.